 EIN is a unique number associated with your business structure.
 The Internal Revenue Service (IRS) uses it to identify your LLC on federal tax returns and other tax filings.

+To obtain your LLC’s EIN, you can apply online.
+The cost is free, and your LLC will get its EIN immediately upon filing with the IRS once all information is verified.
 Single-member LLCs, filing federal taxes as a sole proprietorship, can skip this step.
 But in some cases, having an EIN is mandatory:

-- Any LLC or small business entity with employees must have a federal EIN.
+• Any LLC or small business entity with employees must have a federal EIN.

-- LLCs filing taxes as a corporation (C-corporation or S-corporation) or partner need an EIN.
+• LLCs filing taxes as a corporation (C-corporation or S-corporation) or partner need an EIN.

-- Also, companies in federally regulated industries need this number.
+• Also, companies in federally regulated industries need this number.

-Step 5: Prepare an LLC operating agreement
+Step 5: Create an LLC operating agreement

 For multi-member LLCs or manager-managed LLCs, a written operating agreement is recommended.